IBM/ULKB/README.md

 2. **ULKB Graph**.
 A core knowledge graph in augmented by a federation of external knowledge bases.

-This repository contains the source code of ULKB Logic (the Python library `ulkb`).
+This repository contains the source code of ULKB Logic (i.e., the Python library `ulkb`).
 Code examples and tutorials can be found under [examples](./examples).
 For more detailed documentation, see the [Reference Manual](https://github.ibm/IBM/ULKB/).

-(The ontology files of the ULKB Graph can be found under [graph](./graph)).
+(The ontology files of the ULKB Graph can be found under [graph](./graph).
 The ULKB Logic code does not depend on these files.)

 ## Directory structure ##